eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-When a PID Provider or Attestation Provider is registered by a Member State, a Access Certificate Authority (see [Section 3.18](#318-access-certificate-authorities) issues one or more access certificates to the PID Provider or to the Attestation Provider.
+When a PID Provider or Attestation Provider is registered by a Member State, a Access Certificate Authority (see [Section 3.18](#318-access-certificate-authorities) issues an access certificate to the PID Provider or to the Attestation Provider.
 A PID Provider or an Attestation Provider needs such a certificate to authenticate itself towards a Wallet Unit when issuing a PID or an attestation to it, as described in [Section 6.6.2.2](#6622-wallet-unit-authenticates-the-pid-provider-or-attestation-provider).

-In order to enable detection of any event in which an access certificate was issued to a PID Provider or Attestation Provider erroneously or fraudulently, an Access Certificate Authority logs all access certificates in a Certificate Transparency (CT) log, once such a log is available for access certificates.
-For more information, see the [Discussion Paper for Topic S](./discussion-topics/s-certificate-transparancy.md).
-For high-level requirements on CT, see [Topic 55](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2333-topic-55---certificate-transparency).

 A PID Provider access certificate does not indicate that its subject is a PID Provider.
 Similarly, an Attestation Provider access certificate does not